gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 correctly handle PMTUD probe packets.

-From SCTP perspective, if there is a maximum size of plain text data that can be protected by the protection engine that must be communicated to SCTP.
+From SCTP perspective, if there is a maximum size of plain text data that can be protected by the Protection Operator that must be communicated to SCTP.
 As such a limit will limit the PMTU for SCTP to the maximum plain text plus DTLS chunk and algorithm overhead plus the SCTP common header.